TheBudgetBabe/s9y-docker/README.md

 This repository contains the Dockerfile to build an image for [Serendipity blogging platform](http://s9y.org/).

-The image is built from [the official PHP 7.0 docker PHP image](https://hub.docker.com/_/php/).
+The working image is built from [the official PHP 7.0 docker PHP image](https://hub.docker.com/_/php/).

 Images are available [here](https://hub.docker.com/r/thebudgetbabe/s9y/).